spujadas/elk-docker/docs/index.md

 ## Security considerations <a name="security-considerations"></a>

-As it stands this image is meant for local test use, and as such hasn't been secured: access to the ELK services is not restricted, and a default authentication server certificate (`logstash-forwarder.crt`) and private key (`logstash-forwarder.key`) are bundled with the image.
+As it stands this image is meant for local test use, and as such hasn't been secured: access to the ELK services is not restricted, and default authentication server certificates (`logstash-*.crt`) and private keys (`logstash-*.key`) for the Logstash input plugins are bundled with the image.

 To harden this image, at the very least you would want to:

 - Restrict the access to the ELK services to authorised hosts/networks only, as described in e.g. [Elasticsearch Scripting and Security](http://www.elasticsearch.org/blog/scripting-security/) and [Elastic Security: Deploying Logstash, ElasticSearch, Kibana "securely" on the Internet](http://blog.eslimasec.com/2014/05/elastic-security-deploying-logstash.html).
 - Password-protect the access to Kibana and Elasticsearch (see [SSL And Password Protection for Kibana](http://technosophos.com/2014/03/19/ssl-password-protection-for-kibana.html)).
-- Generate a new self-signed authentication certificate for the Logstash server (e.g. `cd /etc/pki/tls; sudo openssl req -x509 -batch -nodes -subj "/CN=elk/" -days 3650 -newkey rsa:2048 -keyout private/logstash-forwarder.key -out certs/logstash-forwarder.crt` for a 10-year certificate issued to a server with hostname `elk`) or (better) get a proper certificate from a commercial provider (known as a certificate authority), and keep the private key private.
+- Generate a new self-signed authentication certificate for the Logstash input plugins (e.g. `cd /etc/pki/tls; sudo openssl req -x509 -batch -nodes -subj "/CN=elk/" -days 3650 -newkey rsa:2048 -keyout private/logstash-beats.key -out certs/logstash-beats.crt` for a 10-year certificate issued to a server with hostname `elk` for the Beats input plugin) or (better) get a proper certificate from a commercial provider (known as a certificate authority), and keep the private key private.

 ## References <a name="references"></a>